-E therefore beseech Thee, O Lord, graciously to accept this oblation of our service, as also of Thy whole family; dispose our days in Thy peace, command us to be delivered from eternal damnation and to be numbered in the flock of Thine elect.
+WE therefore beseech Thee, O Lord, graciously to accept this oblation of our service, as also of Thy whole family; dispose our days in Thy peace, command us to be delivered from eternal damnation and to be numbered in the flock of Thine elect.
 Through Christ our Lord.
 Amen.

-HICH oblation do Thou, O God, vouchsafe in all things to make blessed, A approved, A ratified, a reasonable, and acceptable, that it may become for us the Body and Blood of Thy most beloved Son, our Lord Jesus Christ.
+HICH oblation do Thou, O God, vouchsafe in all things to make blessed, ₩ approved, ₱ ratified, ₱ reasonable, and acceptable, that it may become for us the Body ₱ and Blood ₱ of Thy most beloved Son, our Lord Jesus Christ.
+The Communicantes should give us joy in knowing that we are expected in heaven not only by the saints named, but also by a myriad of others, who resembled us in their sinful nature.

 The name of Mary, Queen of Martyrs, is inseparable from the sacrifice of Christ.
 She teaches us to offer the Lamb of God and ourselves at the foot of the altar.
 St. Joseph is invoked as the patron of the universal Church.
 Then the priest names the twelve Apostles, sent by our Lord to the four corners of the earth to continue the work of the Redemption.
 Finally, the twelve saints named are all martyrs, since until the fourth century martyrdom of blood is the characteristic trait of the saints.
 All of these twelve were held in universal and high esteem in Rome since ancient times: five popes, a bishop, a deacon, and five lay persons.